-The Fly Times Supplement series started in late 2017 with the editor, Steve Gaimari, having been approached about an upcoming submission for a longer-than-normal article that would make that issue of Fly Times particularly large.
-This lead to the idea start a supplement series to allow for larger works, to be produced on an irregular basis as such manuscripts were submitted.
-So far, four issues have been produced, and a fifth is currently in the works.
-Each Supplement is typically a single work with such topics as historical or biographical themes, travelogues, original research, collecting expeditions, and larger taxon-focused treatments.
+The Fly Times Supplement series was born in late 2017 when the editor, Steve Gaimari, was approached about an upcoming submission for a longer-than-normal article that would make that issue of Fly Times particularly large.
+This lead to the idea to start a supplement series to allow for larger works, to be produced on an irregular basis as such manuscripts were submitted.
+Each Supplement is a single work covering such topics as historical or biographical themes, travelogues, original research, collecting expeditions, and larger taxon-focused treatments.

 ISSN 2769-612X (online), 2769-6111 (print)